-Air Liquide Engineering and Construction will build a methanol production plant for Sarawak Petchem.
+Air Liquide to build methanol production plant in Sarawak

 The state-owned oil and gas firm’s Malaysian facility is planned to come into operation in 2023.